mlanden/Physics-Informed-FDIA-Localization/README.md

 Evaluate a trained model's ability to localize an FDIA to the subset of sensors the attack modifies.
 The work of evaluating the model can be distributed over multiple CPUs/GPUs by setting the `train/cuda` and `train/gpus` configurations.
 After the evaluation is complete, metrics averages over all of the sensors is reported.

 ### hyperparameter_optimize
 Use Ray Tune to select the hyperparameters that lead to the top-performing model on the `attack` dataset.
+The code will iteratively select new parameter combinations to try based on the results of the previous trails.

+## Data
+Pawer grid data is available at https://drive.google.com/drive/u/0/folders/1YBCPwr3UbDLT3H-moZcX1pDDtuKsQBY6